 - Grants should be inclusive of comprehensive expenses (including technology).
-Programs and services cannot operate void of the technology used to communicate with participants, manage their data and participation materials, provide them with resources, and more. - Fund technology capacity building and staff skillbuilding, even when there is not a specific project. - Investments should reflect the need for all aspects of successful technology use (training, change management, support, etc.).
+Programs and services cannot operate without the technology used to communicate with participants, manage their data and participation materials, provide them with resources, and more. - Fund technology capacity building and staff skillbuilding, even when there is not a specific project.
+This can include funding for attending conferences, webinars, and in-person meetings where training and strategy on technology will be covered. - Provide access to publications that discuss technology trends, with special attention to publications that cover the ethical and social impact implications of technology.